feathersui/feathersui-starling/documentation/help/markdown/page-indicator.md

 }
 ```

-## Skinning a Page Indicator
+## Skinning a `PageIndicator`

 You can customize the layout of a page indicator, and you can customize the appearance of a its "normal" and "selected" symbols.
-For full details about what skin and style properties are available, see the [PageIndicator API reference](../api-reference/feathers/controls/PageIndicator.html).
+For full details about what skin and style properties are available, see the [`PageIndicator` API reference](../api-reference/feathers/controls/PageIndicator.html).
 We'll look at a few of the most common properties below.

 ### Layout